 And in clear running brooks the trout, crayfish and grayling swim.

 Horace is named after the ancient Roman poet Horace, who provides the River Houses with our motto: “Hoc erat in votis” — This was ever my wish.
-Ancient Horace’s simple rural wish was for a handsome house to lodge a friend, and a river at my garden’s end.
+Ancient Horace’s simple rural wish was for A handsome house to lodge a friend, / A river at my garden’s end.

 Our Horace is a North American river otter (Lontra canadensis), not one of those salty sea otters.
 His relatives live in rivers and streams all across the continent, so you might just encounter one of them in your own homeschool travels.